 Highway to the future: What is the economic potential of autonomous vehicles on the US market

-Recently, Steer and Fourth Economy co-authored a report for Chamber of Progress that explores the economic impact of autonomous vehicles (AV) – here meaning vehicles containing tech that can understand road conditions such as adaptive cruise control - on the US job market.
+Recently, Steer and Fourth Economy co-authored a report for the Chamber of Progress that explores the economic impact of autonomous vehicles (AV) – here, meaning vehicles containing tech that can understand road conditions, such as adaptive cruise control - on the US job market.
 The findings indicate that the AV market could generate up to 455,000 jobs over the next 15 years in the US, encompassing roles from production and assembly line workers to maintenance technicians.
 That represents 190 jobs created for every 1000 AVs on American roads.

 The report also says that rather than overnight joblessness, the slow rollout of AV can result in a smooth transition to a high-skilled and high-wage automotive industry.
 Roles will include everything from science, technology, engineering and math (STEM) jobs to business support and manufacturing.
-82% of AV workers make more than the US median average wage and many of those jobs are accessible to those without a college degree, 59% of whom working in the AV industry earn more than the US median wage.
+82% of AV workers make more than the US median average wage, and many of those jobs are accessible to those without a college degree, 59% of whom working in the AV industry earn more than the US median wage.

 The gradual nature of AV adoption will allow the workforce to adapt over time.
 Training and education programs will be essential to reskill and upskill workers, ensuring they can transition into new roles created by the AV industry.
 Collaboration with educational institutions and industry partners will be key to developing a skilled workforce ready to meet the demands of this evolving sector.